Rapid Evolution of Invasive Species

 Population Geneticist & Evolutionary Biologist

-I am a PhD candidate at Cornell studying rapid evolution and the conservation of wild species through population genomics, bioinformatics, and fieldwork.
+I am a PhD candidate at Cornell studying rapid evolution and the conservation of wild species.
+My research leverages cutting‑edge genomic techniques, bioinformatics, and fieldwork to understand the evolutionary consequences of anthropogenic change.